The Monday after Pentecost is a Marian feast day.

 Why Pope Francis?

-The idea of Our Lady and the Church as Mother are especially close to the heart of Pope Francis, who spoke about this in a powerful off-the-cuff reflection that he delivered to the cardinals just before the last conclave: the conclave that would elect him Pope.
+The idea of Our Lady and the Church as Mother are especially close to the heart of Pope Francis, who spoke about this in a powerful off-the-cuff reflection, one that he delivered to the cardinals just before the very electoral conclave that would elect him Pope.